Melilotus officinalis: Uses

 The seeds are eaten by game birds, including grouse.

 Sweetclover can be used as pasture or livestock feed when properly cured.
 It is most palatable in spring and early summer, but livestock may need time to adjust to the bitter taste of coumarin in the plant.
 Prior to World War II, before the common use of commercial agricultural fertilizers, the plant was commonly used as a cover crop to increase nitrogen content and improve subsoil water capacity in poor soils.
 It is the most drought-tolerant of the commercially available legumes.
 Sweet clover is a major source of nectar for domestic honey bees as hives near sweetclover can yield up to 200 pounds of honey in a year.

 Sweetclover has been used as a phytoremediation—phytodegradation plant for treatment of soils contaminated with dioxins.

 In the chemical industry, dicoumarol is extracted from the plant to produce rodenticides.

 Management

-When M. officinalis is invasive, it can be managed by mulching, hand-pulling, mowing, or herbicide applications such (e.g., 2,4-D) before flowering.
+When M. officinalis is invasive, it can be managed by mulching, hand-pulling, mowing, or herbicide applications (e.g., 2,4-D) before flowering.
 Prescribed burns in late fall or early spring followed by another burn in late spring can reduce the number of plants before seed set.